Sir and Star at The Olema

 A few too many potatoes for the paltry serving of endives.
 But some nice tangy (fancy) ranch dressing.

-The problem with neck/collar/tail dishes in general is, while they sound cool and "edgy," the fat-to-meat ratio is way too high.
+The problem with neck/collar/tail dishes in general is that while they sound cool, the fat-to-meat ratio is way too high.
 This edition did not escape that problem.

 Better than Thanksgiving?
 Definitely, if you don’t let familial love cloud your vision.